Glastonbury and Street

 Who controls the Town Deal money?

-Confusion about how public funding is managed has led some people to believe the Glastonbury Town Deal Board controlled the Town Deal money and was directly responsible for how it was spent.
+Confusion about how public funding is managed has led some people to believe the Glastonbury Town Deal Advisory Board controlled the Town Deal money and was directly responsible for how it was spent.

 The records show something more specific.